Conference call: Free

 A distinct difference between sound quality of paid and free conference calls has been noted by customers who have claimed to hear background noises when using the free conferencing services, which rarely happens on paid conference calling services.

-Premium conferencing
+Premium-rate

 Here participants dial in on a premium-rate number such as a toll free number in the US.
 The conference is typically hosted by the party that perceives value in the call in order to justify the cost: this could be a business owner, a non-profit board member, an educator, lawyer, or expert in any given field.
 That person then usually pays for the cost of the call.
 Premium conferencing can also be used for charitable fundraisers.